Configuring a Microsoft Azure ExpressRoute Direct Connection

 - Granular control of circuit distribution

 - Dedicated capacity on the Microsoft network

 With ExpressRoute Direct, you provision an ExpressRoute port in the Azure console and work with Megaport to set up a physical cross connect from the ExpressRoute port to a Port at the same data center.
 You extend your deployment by using a private VXC and you can connect the Port in the Azure-enabled data center to a second Port in a different data center.

 Through Megaport, you can connect with ExpressRoute physical port pairs of 10 Gbps and you can have multiple virtual circuits.
 Circuits can be 1, 2, 5, or 10 Gbps with subscribed bandwidth of 20 Gbps.

 For complete technical requirements, port details, and SLAs, see the Microsoft topic About ExpressRoute Direct.

 To create an ExpressRoute Direct connection

 - Provision a ExpressRoute port in the Azure console and designate Megaport as the vendor.

-- Download a LOA from Azure.
+- Download an LOA from Azure.

-This connection is not set up exclusively through the Megaport portal, but instead requires direct coordination with your Megaport account manager.
+This connection is not set up exclusively through the Megaport Portal, but instead requires direct coordination with your Megaport account manager.